YonasGK/Low_precision_CPU_Accelerator_Training/README.md

         3.1 Software

 As mentioned above on edge inference is a ubiquitous  and there are many frameworks(TensorRT, Tensorflow lite …) to enable edge inference and access inference accelerators.
 However training is actually done on Pytorch and Tensorflow frameworks which are not well suited for inference accelerators.
 Thus we have to make a simple composite framework from the inference framework and training framework, where we use the inference framework to access the inference accelerator for GEMM operations.
+The framework essentially creates a custom conv2d module, where the conv2d operations of both forward and backward passes are offloaded to Accelerator while all other operations are done on CPU.

         3.2.
 Hardware